heathhenley/AOC/2016/README.md

 it's super hard to read and debug and it hurt my head.
 Maybe I modeled the / state / types / problem incorrectly...
 Might come back to it and switch to an iterative solution to compare.

+### Day 11: Radioisotope Thermoelectric Generators

+I did so many things wrong in this one just because I didn't think it through all the way.
+In the end, I used a DFS with a LOT of trimming to make it work.
+It runs pretty slowly though so I think BFS would be better.
+Biggest optimization (didn't find on my own) was to notice that a lot of states are duplicates just with the labels swapped.
+So switching the "key" function that tracks visited to respect that makes it a lot faster.

+TBD if I redo with a better approach.
+Reminder to think though a bit further before starting to code - eg I did dump stuff like set up parsing for the example steps, when the input was actually text, not a grid, etc.